python-cmake-buildsystem/python-cmake-buildsystem/README.rst

     If enabled, always build 'Windows Installer' program for distutils even if it is already provided in the source tree.

+  INSTALL_DEVELOPMENT=ON|OFF (defaults to ON)
+    If enabled, install files required to develop C extensions.

   ENABLE_<extension>=ON|OFF     (defaults to ON) BUILTIN_<extension>=ON|OFF    (defaults to OFF except for POSIX, PWD and
                                  NT extensions which are builtin by default)